 BLOGSEmma writes regularly about subjects relating to her family history research and work at the Genealogic Blog.
 This includes her series on London parishes whose records are not found on www.ancestry.co.uk

-Emma also writes the blog for burial and cremation website, Deceased Online.
+Emma also writes the blog for burial and cremation records website, Deceased Online.

 Guest blog for Kith and Kin Research on the first Indian MPs: Dadabhai Naoroji and Sir Mancherhee Bhownaggree (September 2011).